Move over chia seeds, there's a new 'superfood' in town. But is coconut oil all it's really cracked up to be, or just another fad?

-Dr Kellie Bilinski an Accredited Practising Dietitian and spokesperson for the Dietitians Association of Australia says she’s has seen an increased interest in the use of coconut oil by the public and much of it has been driven by those who are following sugar-free and paleo diets.
+Dr Kellie Bilinski, an Accredited Practising Dietitian and spokesperson for the Dietitians Association of Australia, says she has seen an increased interest in the use of coconut oil by the public, much of it driven by those following sugar-free and paleo diets.

-Despite its popularity both our experts warn that while using coconut oil may have a few health benefits, none of the claims above have been properly researched or proven yet.
+Both our experts warn that although using coconut oil may have a few health benefits, none of the claims above have been properly researched or proven yet.

 A healthier alternative

-Most plant-based oils are healthy, good alternatives, and are probably going to be cheaper as well:
+Most plant-based oils are healthy options, and are probably going to be cheaper as well.